Republicans rudderless as Speaker mess consumes House

 But in lieu of meeting such a high threshold, Arrington said the conference may also settle on another figure beyond the current simple majority required.

-Republicans killed Roy’s proposal on Wednesday just before the nomination election, in a move that enraged Roy and other members and fueled their resistance to supporting Scalise on the House floor.
+Republicans killed Roy’s proposal just before just before the nomination election Wednesday, in a move that enraged Roy and other members and fueled their resistance to supporting Scalise on the House floor.
 Scalise allies had opposed the rule, and members said K Street lobbyists worked the phones opposing it as well.

 A letter is circulating among more moderate members backing the prospect of drafting a resolution to give McHenry more latitude.